mschoeffel/DesignPattern/src/script/JavaQuestions.md

 Exceptions are the conditions that occur at runtime and may cause the termination of program.
 But they are recoverable using try, catch and throw keywords.
 Exceptions are divided into two catagories : checked and unchecked exceptions.
 Checked exceptions like IOException known to the compiler at compile time while unchecked exceptions like ArrayIndexOutOfBoundException known to the compiler at runtime.
 It is mostly caused by the program written by the programmer.

 ## <a name="q-8-10"></a> 8.10 What is the difference between checked exceptions and unchecked exceptions?
+- Un-Checked Exception\
+RuntimeException and classes that extend RuntimeException are called unchecked exceptions.
+- Checked Exception\
+Other Exception Classes (which don’t fit the earlier definition).
+These are also called Checked Exceptions.
+They are subclasses of Exception which are not subclasses of RuntimeException.

 ## <a name="q-8-11"></a> 8.11 How do you throw an exception from a method?
 Example:
 ```java